 - Lock-box or small safe for important documents (be sure to hide the box itself)

 Living in your car isn’t pleasant, but with some preparation you can make it a lot more comfortable.
 If you’re considering living in your car by choice, or want to practice for a SHTF situation, try driving about during the day, but sitting in your own driveway at night.
 It’s legal and safer.
+Getting some practice in will prepare you because it will get you out of your comfort zone.

 If you enjoyed this article, consider subscribing to email updates.
 When you do, you will receive a free, downloadable copy of the e-Book, The Emergency Food Buyer’s Guide.
 Also check out our Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.